 Running

-There are two primary ways of running your spec.
+There are two primary ways of running your model with the goal of getting instances.
 You can either as Forge to show you instances that satisfy a predicate you wrote with the run command, or ask Forge to look for counterexamples to a predicate you wrote with the check command.

 Run